What it does: Supplies aggregates and concrete/concrete products

 Staff seem to find Holcim’s corporate culture agreeable; the average length of employment is eight years.

 "Hiring grads with degrees in: Engineering, Maths, IT & Computer Sciences; Finance, Accounting, Economics & Business Administration; Health & Medical Sciences; Humanities, Arts & Social Sciences; Law & Legal Studies; Property & Built Environment; Sciences; Teaching, Education & Human Welfare

 Holcim believes that by identifying and investing in your potential, we can develop our future leaders.
 As a participant in our graduate program, you will actively contribute and engage with the business learning industry best practice from key Holcim people.

 Focused on developing operational managers, you will be exposed to our three business units: Aggregates (quarrying), Concrete (production) and Humes (heavy industrial manufacturing).

-Commencing in February 2019, our two year program is comprised of three, eight month rotations tailored to both your interests and business need.
+Commencing in February 2019, our two-year program is comprised of three, eight-month rotations tailored to both your interests and business need.
 Moving across various sites, you will experience different places, people and functions in real jobs working on real projects.

 Holcim offers you a varied career path supported by diverse training opportunities.
 We are an industry leader in health and safety and are proud of our commitment to environmental sustainability.
 Diversity is valued with our organisation and as such we promote equal opportunities in recruitment, employment, development and retention.

-Further to this, on offer is:
+Further to this, an offer is:

 Our program is open to those who are currently in their final year or those who have recently completed their Bachelor's degree.
 This is the ideal opportunity for the adventurous, as you will be required to live and work in regional and/or interstate locations for extended periods of time."